Harmony Perception by Periodicity Detection: Acknowledgements

-\opt{report}{ This article is a completely revised and extended version of previous work \citep{ICMPC.Sto09,Sto_10d,ICMPC.Sto12b,Sto14}.
-I would like to thank Wolfgang Bibel, Peter A. Cariani, Norman D. Cook, Martin Ebeling, Adrian Foltyn, Sergey Gaponenko, Ludger J. Hofmann-Engl, Phil N. Johnson-Laird, Gerald Langner, Florian Ruh, Tilla Schade, and some anonymous referees for helpful discussions, hints, and comments on this article or earlier versions thereof. }
+This article is a completely revised and extended version of previous work \citep{ICMPC.Sto09,Sto10d,ICMPC.Sto12b,Sto14b}.
+I would like to thank Wolfgang Bibel, Peter A. Cariani, Norman D. Cook, Martin Ebeling, Thomas Fiore, Adrian Foltyn, Sergey Gaponenko, Ludger J. Hofmann-Engl, Phil N. Johnson-Laird, Gerald Langner, Andrew J. Milne, Florian Ruh, Tilla Schade, and Marek \v{Z}abka, as well as several anonymous referees for helpful discussions, hints, and comments on this article or earlier versions thereof.